apezio/monero-site-framework/copy/get-started/using.md

 # Start Here

 Monero is a cryptocurrency that allows anonymous transactions around the world.
-Monero stands on pillars of security, privacy, and decentralization, and the community and developers are committed to protecting these values.
+Monero stands three pillars; Security, Privacy, and Decentralization.
+The community and developers are committed to protecting these values.
 We suggest learning more about how Monero works and reading the Ideals page.
-The source code for Monero and all our official clients are available for public view and discussion on Github.
+The source code for Monero and all our official clients are available for public view and discussion on [Github](https://github.com/monero-project).

 - Ideals